Members of ICROA are able to demonstrate the quality, integrity and credibility that is essential for successful carbon offset programmes.

 The voluntary carbon market has become an established and important component of climate change mitigation.
 With clear rules and standards to ensure quality, companies that are committed to leading action on climate change use carbon offset programmes as part of a broader carbon management strategy to guarantee immediate, effective emissions reductions while delivering value to their business.

-As part of its Code of Best Practice, ICROA only endorses carbon standards for carbon offsetting that meet its stringent specifications.
-ICROA endorsed standards are:
+As part of its Code of Best Practice, ICROA only endorses carbon standards for carbon offsetting that meet its stringent specifications, and are reviewed annually to ensure that they continue to meet the criteria and requirements.
+The standards that appear as fully endorsed below are the only standards that adhere to the ICROA Code of Best Practice.

 UN and Government Standards:

 These standards are widely recognised by experts and policy makers as the most rigorous.
 They include criteria to ensure carbon credits (also known as Verified Emission Reductions – VERs) sold meet criteria to ensure they are Real, Measurable, Unique, Independently verified, Permanent and Additional.
-These standards all have external registries which allow the carbon credits to be tracked using their serial numbers for origination to retirement.
+These standards all have independent registries that allow the carbon credits to be tracked using their serial numbers for origination to retirement.

 ICROA also endorses use of the Social Carbon Standard and Climate, Community and Biodiversity Alliance (CCBA) Standard to ensure best practice in environmental and social assessment when combined with one of the carbon credit standards listed above.